Zapata County, Texas

 Zapata County is a county located in the U.S. state of Texas.
 As of the 2020 census, its population was 13,889.
 Its county seat is Zapata.
-The county is named for Colonel José Antonio de Zapata, a rancher in the area who rebelled against Mexico.
+The county is east of the Mexico–United States border and is named for Colonel José Antonio de Zapata, a rancher in the area who rebelled against Mexico.

 Zapata County comprises the Zapata, TX Micropolitan Statistical Area.

 The South Texas Oil Boom included wells drilled in Zapata County in the early 1920s through the work of Laredo industrialist Oliver Winfield Killam, a Missouri native who once served as an Oklahoma state legislator.
-It is east from the Mexico–United States border.

 Geography

 According to the U.S. Census Bureau, the county has a total area of 1058 sqmi, of which 998 sqmi is land and 60 sqmi (5.6%) is water.
 It is located in the Rio Grande Valley, on the shore of Falcon International Reservoir.
 It was previously linked to Mexico by an international bridge, but this was flooded when the Falcon Dam and reservoir was built.
 It is now linked to Mexico by the Falcon Dam Port of Entry.